Xtr126/XtMapper/README.md

 # Contributing

-Pull requests for a bug fix or even new feature are welcome.
+Pull requests for a bug fix or even a new feature are welcome.
 If you want to contribute code, please base your commits on the latest dev branch.

 Overview: